 Setting up Spending Behavior

 This next screen asks you to set up your spending behavior.
 This setting is important because how you spend each year relative to the actual returns you get in the market (for better or for worse) can have an important impact on your planning model.
 Conservative spending (spending in a way that assumes your rate of return is less than expected) can provide a hedge against the risk of an aggressive asset allocation.
-Appropriate spending behavior (for example, spending as if your rate of return is lower than the historical average) is just as important as appropriate asset allocation, a principle that conventional Monte Carlo ignores.
+Appropriate spending behavior (for example, spending as if your rate of return is lower than the historical average) is just as important as appropriate asset allocation, a principle that conventional Monte Carlo simulation risk analysis ignores.

 The two distribution charts seen here illustrate the same investment strategy but with different assumptions about spending behavior.
 The one that tips upward reflects a conservative spending behavior and the one that tips downward reflects an aggressive spending behavior.